 The deadline to register was 11 September 2022.

 All participants had register to this event even if they participated in previous events part of the MCX PLUGTESTSTM Programme.
 All participants were expected to register individually.
 Each first person from an organization to register for the event was de facto the official contact for technical and logistics matters.
-After registration, all participants joining the FRMCS Plugtests were invited to the preparation conference calls and were subscribed to the Plugtests mailing list dedicated to the FRMCS Plugtests event.
+After registration, all participants joining the 7th MCX Plugtests were invited to the preparation conference calls and were subscribed to the Plugtests mailing list dedicated to this event.
 Participants who joined the MCX Plugtests Programme during one of the past MCX/FRMCS Plugtests events would by default remain on the dedicated mailing list and would receive invitations to the conference calls on this mailing list.

 The event was free of charge.